 Niranjani Ghat has initially been a part of the Chet Singh Ghat.
 The ghat was established by a Naga saint in 1897 and was name as Niranjani Akhara.
 In the inner part of akhara, there are four shrines built by the king of Nepal.
 In the northern part of the Niranjani Akhara is another group of akharas of the same sect of Naga Dashanamis, called Mahanirvani.
-The Ghat houses four prominent temples at the bank of river Ganga and features the paduka or footprints of Niranjani Maharaj, Ganga images, and Durga Gauri Shankar.
-The Ghat is usually not used for bathing purposes.

 This ghat in Varanasi gets its name from the Naga Saint Mahanirvani.
 According to oral sources, sage Kapila lived along this ghat, and as per legends, once Buddha took a bath at this site.
 The ghat is located on the North side of the Nirvani Ghat which serves as a resting place for nagas during and after the Kumbha Mela.
 The Maharaja of Nepal constructed four Shiva temples here making it religiously significant.
 It is also the site of Karttikeya temple, the only in Varanasi.
-The ghat is also famous as the abode of Acharya Kapil Muni of Sankhya who lived here in 7th century A.D. who.
-Home of legendary Mother Teresa is also situated here which serves today as a support centre for the poor, handicapped and sick.

 Dandi Ghat is a sacred spot for Dandi ascetics, who carry sticks in their hands.
 The parishioners of fakirs are a common sight at Dandi Ghat with hordes of contemplative yogis seen sitting on this ghat quite often.
 A significant aspect of this ghat is that it is relatively cleaner than the other ghats in Varanasi.
 Since the ghat is very clean, you can take a dip here anytime you feel like without the concerns of hygiene.
-A temple devoted to Lord Hanuman is also situated at Dandi Ghat and is considered to be the radiator of positive energies to humanity.
-Thus, devotees flock the temple premise of seeking the blessings of Hanuman all year round.

 Hanuman Ghat is intricately associated with Hindu religious activities and contributes a great deal to the social culture of Varanasi.
 Celebrated Hindu saint Tulsi Das erected a Hanuman Temple on this ghat during the 16th century, and since then the ghat has been known as Hanuman Ghat.
 In ancient times, this ghat was known as Rameshwaram Ghat, mythologically believed to be established by Lord Rama.
-In current times, Hanuman Ghat is located at the site of Juna Akhara and is a favourite spot for wrestlers and bodybuilders.
-The ghat is also associated with the Vaishnav saint Vallabhacharya.
-It is a must-visit for tourists looking forward to seeing the traditional akharas and their positive contribution to the city's way of life.

 Named after Lord Shiva, who is also known as 'Kedarnath', Kedar Ghat is situated in the southern part of Varanasi and was built by the Maharaja of Vijayanagar.
 Kedar Ghat is quite famous among Bengali and South Indians and houses a beautiful temple, dedicated to Lord Shiva, the presiding guardian of the city of Varanasi.
 The temple is constructed in ancient Hindu architectural style.
 Near the Kedar Ghat, is situated the Parvati Kund, a pond believed to have medicinal properties.
-It is believed that the water from Gauri Kund or Parvati Kund can heal various skin ailments.
-Due to these characteristics, Kedar Ghat is always thronged by saints and devotees.

 The Kshemeshwara Ghat in Varanasi is also referred to as Someshwara Ghat.
 In ancient times, it was also known as Nala Ghat.
 A temple dedicated to Lord Shiva, known as Kshemeshwar Mahadev is situated along the Kshemeshwara Ghat.
 As per Hindu texts, one of the 'Ganas' of Lord Shiva, named Kshemak, established a 'Shiva Lingam' at this spot and since the ghat was given the title of Kshemeshwara.
 The Kshemeshwar Lingam is in-housed in a house belonging to the Kumaraswamy sect of Kedar Ghat.
-The followers of Kumarswami sect also constructed a monastery in 1962 at the upper side of the stairs of the ghat.

 Darbhanga Ghat falls between two other famous Ghats of Varanasi, namely Chousatthi Ghat and Babua Pandey Ghat.
 The ghat is primarily the site of various religious Hindu rituals related to cremation.
 People from all across the country come here to perform the last rites of their deceased family members.
 A magnificent Shiva Temple exists along the Darbhanga Ghat, and the shrine of Kukuteshwara lies at the upper platform.
-The ghat holds an important place in Varanasi's tourism and is among the most visited ghats in the city.

 The Munshi Ghat is the site of the Darbhanga Palace which is a splendid structure known for its grand architecture.
 The Darbhanga Palace was built by the royal family of Bihar and was soon after extended by the finance minister of that time, Sridhara Narayana Munshi.
 The ghat retains most of the Darbhanga Palace, along with the remaining part which is now converted into a hotel.
 You can spend time strolling along this ghat as it is a less crowded one featuring a visual treat of architecture.

 Man Mandir Ghat derives its name from the presence of the grand Man Mandir Palace, constructed by Maharaja Man Singh of Amer in 1600.
 The palace features a magnificent façade with exquisite ornate window carvings.
 King Sawai Jai Singh II installed an observatory on the roof of the palace in 1710.
 The observatory features large instruments made of stone, which were used to study the movement of sun, moon, stars and other astrological bodies in historical times.
-Jantar Mantar is the major attraction at the observatory which draws stark similarity the Jantar Mantar of Delhi, Jaipur, Ujjain and Mathura.
-A lingam denoted to Someshwar also finds a place at Man Mandir Ghat with receives devotees in large numbers on important occasions.

 Nepali Ghat is an area predominantly inhabited by the Nepalese.
 Also known as the 'Little Nepali Island', the ghat features a Nepali Temple, known as Kathwala Temple.
 Built in traditional Nepalese wooden architectural style, the temple was constructed by King of Nepal Rana Bahadur Shah in 1843.
 Workers were specially called from Nepal for the construction of this temple.
 An unusual characteristic of the Kathwala temple is that it bears a striking resemblance to the famous Pashupatinath Temple in Kathmandu, Nepal.
-The Shiva Lingam placed here is also called "Pashupatinath".
-The temple is enveloped by tamarind and Peepal trees all around.
-Nepali Ghat is a popular site for tourists due to its distinct vibe and exquisite architecture.

 The ghat is named after the revered local Goddess Lalita.
 Goddess Lalita is believed to be one of the incarnations of Goddess Durga.
 The entire ghat is made of red sandstone and is decked with numerous temples.
 The Ganga Keshav Lingam along with the shrines of Gangatitya, Kashi Devi, Lalita Devi and Bhagirath Tirtha are the major attractions of Lalita Ghat.
 Apart from holding profound religious significance, Lalita Ghat has also earned prominence in Varanasi tourism.
-Varanasi Tourism Department has enlisted Lalita Ghat amongst the seven most important ghats of Varanasi.
-The ghat was built by the King of Nepal and also features an impressive wooden temple built in typical Nepali style.
-The temple houses an image of Pashupatinath, the manifestation of Lord Shiva and is a popular site among painters and photographers.

 Named after Sankata Devi Temple, Sankata Ghat is a famous ghat in Varanasi, immensely frequented for religious activities, bathing and sacred rituals on the occasion of Yama Dvitiya.
 King of Baroda constructed the Sankata Ghat in the late 18th century and also erected the temple of the local deity Sankata Devi at the ghat.
 Even, at the ghat lie temples of Yameshwara and Harish chandreshwara.
-Above the Sankata Ghat, in the lane towards the city, shrines of Katyayini and Siddheshvari goddesses Chintamani, Mitra and Vasukishvara are also situated.
-Sankata Devi Temple holds remarkable reverence among the people of Varanasi and is visited by the devotees to seek blessings of the deity to avoid any danger in life or to alleviate any present crisis.

 Referred to as the Vedeshwara Ghat in Ghadavala inscription, the Raj Ghat is considered to be the oldest and the authentic (Adi) site of Lord Vishnu (Keshava).
 Located at the junction of Ganga and Varuna rivers, Adi Keshava Ghat holds immense religious and historical importance.
 Adi Keshav Vishnu Temple is the holy shrine that governs this site and attracts pilgrims in substantial numbers who wish to offer their prayers to Adi Keshav, an incarnation of Lord Vishnu.
-The temple is also amongst the most distinct Vishnu temples in the city as it is the only one which holds a Shiva Lingam even though it belongs to Lord Vishnu.

 Apart from the above-mentioned ghats, there are many other holy ghats listed here that you can pay a visit.